Mar 22, 2018 The Offshore Voluntary Disclosure Program: March 2009 – September 2018-RIP

-On March 13th the IRS announced the end of the Offshore Voluntary Disclosure Program (OVDP), which enabled U.S. residents living abroad avoid criminal penalties and secure fixed terms when resolving tax liabilities.
-The program, and its unique set of rules, will officially end on September 28, 2018.
+On March 13th the IRS announced the end of the Offshore Voluntary Disclosure Program (OVDP), which enabled U.S. residents living abroad to avoid criminal penalties and securely fixed terms when resolving tax liabilities.
+The program and its unique set of rules will officially end on September 28, 2018.

 The original program started in March 2009 because of the revelation that many Americans had been using UBS Bank in Switzerland to avoid paying U.S. income taxes.
 The OVDP went through many different versions with the current one coming into effect in 2014.